Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 Adds an order with the given order struct.
 `clientOrderId` is user generated and it is returned in all the responses for reference.
 It must be unique per traderaddress. \
-`Price` for MARKET orders (type1=0) is overridden to 0 internally.
-Valid price decimals and evm decimals can be obtained by calling `getTradePair(..)` and accessing baseDisplayDecimals and baseDecimals respectively. \
+`price` for MARKET orders (type1=0) is overridden to 0 internally.
+Valid price decimals and evm decimals can be obtained by calling `getTradePair(..)` and accessing quoteDisplayDecimals and quoteDecimals respectively.
-This transaction will REVERT for the following reasons:
+Any reference data is also available from the REST API.
+See Trading API \
+`REVERT conditions:`
-- insufficient funds
+- `P-AFNE-01` or `P-AFNE-02` available funds not enough
-- if the msg sender is different than the order.traderaddress
+- `T-OOCA-01` only msg.sender can add orders
-- if type2=FOK and the order can't be fully filled.
+- `T-FOKF-01` if type2=FOK and the order can't be fully filled.
 (Use type2=IOC instead for smother list orders)
-- tradePair.pairPaused (Exchange Level admin function)
+- `T-PPAU-01` tradePair.pairPaused (Exchange Level admin function)
-- tradePair.addOrderPaused (Exchange Level admin function)
+- `T-AOPA-01` tradePair.addOrderPaused (Exchange Level admin function)

+`REJECT conditions:`

 For the rest of the order level check failures, the order will be REJECTED, NOT REVERTED by emitting OrderStatusChanged event with "status" = REJECTED and "code" = errorCode.
-The OrderStatusChanged event always will return `id` (orderId) assigned from the blockchain along with your clientorderid when trying to enter a new order.
+The OrderStatusChanged event always will return `id` (orderId) assigned from the blockchain along with your clientorderid when trying to enter a new order regardless of the status of the order.
-See addOrderChecks function for potential reject reasons.
-Every line that starts with return (0, errorCode) will be rejected.\
+- `T-IVOT-01` : invalid order type / order type not enabled
+- `T-TMDQ-01` : too many decimals in the quantity
+- `T-TMDP-01` : too many decimals in the price
+- `T-CLOI-01` : client order id has to be unique per trader
+- `T-LTMT-01` : trade amount is less than minTradeAmount for the tradePair
+- `T-LTMT-01` : trade amount is more than maxTradeAmount for the tradePair
+- `T-T2PO-01` : Post Only order is not allowed to be a taker
+- `T-POOA-01` : Only PO(PostOnly) Orders allowed for this pair
+- `T-AUCT-04` : market orders not allowed in auction mode

 When the blockchain is extremely busy, the transactions are queued up in the mempool and prioritized based on their gas price.
-Valid quantity decimals (quoteDisplayDecimals) and evm decimals can be obtained by calling `getTradePair(..)` and accessing quoteDisplayDecimals and quoteDecimals respectively.
+Valid quantity decimals (baseDisplayDecimals) and evm decimals can be obtained by calling `getTradePair(..)` and accessing baseDisplayDecimals and baseDecimals  respectively.
+ Any reference data is also available from the REST API.
+See Trading API

 `Type2` : \
 0 = GTC : Good Till Cancel - default\